 Florida is a fisherman's paradise!
-From Miami to the Florida Keys, we have some of the best saltwater and freshwater fishing spots in the world.
+From Miami to the Florida Keys, you'll find some of the best saltwater and freshwater fishing spots in the world.
 If you'd like to join the area's anglers, you'll need to obtain a Florida fishing license.
-We'll explain the process, step-by-step.
+Follow the process below, step-by-step.

 - Determine if you need a license.
 The following individuals do not need to purchase a license: